StatisKit/StatisKit/doc/developer/contribute.rst

    .. warning::

-      If there are untracked files or uncommitted changes on your local branch, this command will fail.
+      If there are untracked files or uncommitted changes on your current local branch, this command will fail.

    .. note::